ctrlcctrlv/wxsand/README.md

     cd fsg-4.4
     make

-Make sure you have wxWidgets installed.
+Make sure you have wxWidgets and an appropriate C++ compiler installed.
+The compiled binary will be output in the current directory and be named `wxsand`.